How to set up a Raspberry Hotspot with Kiwix

 Kiwix Hotspot Main Screen

-After sucessfully launching Kiwix Hotspot you will see its main screen.
-(Please note: The screenshots on this page are taken from an older version of the software.)
+After sucessfully launching the Hotspot Installer you will see its main screen.

 Here you can configure a couple of things:

 |Pibox name||This name will be used for the SSID of your WiFi network.|

 |Favicon||Needs to be in PNG format.
 (On a Mac you may choose a JPEG file as well.)|

 |Logo||Needs to be in PNG format.
 (On a Mac you may choose a JPEG file as well.)|

 |Language||The language of your Raspbian operating system as well as of the webpage that is presented when someone connects to your Hotspot.|

 |OpenWiFi||If switched to «on», no password is needed to connect to the Kiwix Hotspot through WiFi.
 This is the default and recommended setting since a Hotspot usually distributes only freely available content.|